Should Bruins Pursue Any Of These Red Wings Said To Be Available?

 Let’s start with Glendening who is the least practical fit for the Bruins.
 Glendening leads the NHL in face-off percentage, but there really isn’t an obvious fit for him.
 He’s not good enough to justify bumping Charlie Coyle or Sean Kuraly to a wing, so then he basically becomes a spare part.

 It never hurts to have depth, and the Bruins are a little thinner at center following the departure of Par Lindholm.
-However, Greg McKegg is still kicking around, Jack Studnicka is a natural center and so too is Trent Frederic.
+However, Greg McKegg is still kicking around, Jack Studnicka is a natural center, as is Trent Frederic.
 Glendening just is not a practical fit.

 Staal is an interesting name.
 He’s a pending unrestricted free agent, and though he carries a $5.7 million cap hit, it probably won’t be tough to get Detroit to retain some of that.